Pythonwithsean/sBase/readme.md

 # sBase

-sBase is a simple command-line database application with a REPL (Read-Eval-Print Loop) interface.
+sBase is a simple command-line SaneQL database application with a REPL (Read-Eval-Print Loop) interface.

 ## Features